opencog/opencog/opencog/learning/pattern-index/README.md

 So this module allows the user to do something like:

 1. Load a large SCM with lots of atoms
-1. Build an index with only the relevant atoms
+2. Build an index with only the relevant atoms
-1. Use this index to gather information from the AtomSpace as required by the algorithm
+3. Use this index to gather information from the AtomSpace as required by the algorithm
-1. Optionally discard the index when it is no longer necessary (this will have no effect in the AtomSpace)
+4. Optionally discard the index when it is no longer necessary (this will have no effect on the AtomSpace)

 Although it's not the main purpose of this module, Pattern Index have additional algorithms to perform pattern mining in the indexed patterns.
 Those